 5. Use Drain Rods or a Plumber’s Snake

 Insert drain rods or a plumber’s snake into the drain.
+A drain rod is a sturdy, flexible rod designed to be manually inserted and twisted to physically loosen or break up blockages within drains, often by applying pressure to dislodge debris or roots.
 Push it down gently, rotating as you go.
 The goal is to break up the soil blockage and push it through the pipe.
+This process, known as drain rodding, is a manual technique for clearing blockages and is most effective for removing mud, debris, or root ingress before considering more invasive or expensive solutions.
 You may need to add more rods as you progress deeper into the drain.
+A plumber’s snake, also called a drain snake, is a long, flexible tool used to reach deep into drains to break up or clear stubborn blockages.

 6. Flush with Water

-Once you’ve broken up the blockage, use a high-pressure hose or pressure washer to flush the drain.
+Once you’ve broken up the blockage, use a high-pressure hose or pressure washer to flush the drain—flushing is an effective method for clearing soil and debris from drains.
 Direct the water into the drain to wash away any remaining soil.
+You can also use a garden hose connected to an outdoor water source to flush out debris from the drain.
 Keep an eye on the water flow; if it starts to back up, there may still be a blockage.
+For stubborn or deep blockages, professional drain jetting may be required, as it uses high-pressure water jets to thoroughly clear difficult obstructions.

 7. Use a Plunger

-If the blockage persists, use a plunger to create pressure and dislodge the remaining soil.
+If the blockage persists, use a plunger to create pressure and dislodge the remaining soil; plungers are particularly effective for minor blockages.
 Place the plunger over the drain opening and pump vigorously.
 The suction can help to break up and move the soil further along the pipe.
+For more advanced or persistent underground pipe problems, solutions such as moling can provide an efficient, minimally disruptive alternative.

 8. Apply a Drain Cleaning Solution